-The operational environment requirements do not apply to the Alcatel-Lucent VPN Firewall Brick 50.
-The module does not provide a general purpose Operating System (OS) and only allow the updating of image components after checking a Digital Signature Algorithm (DSA) signature on new software images.
+The operational environment requirements do not apply to the Alcatel-Lucent VPN Firewall Bricks 1200 AC, 1200HS AC, and 1200 HS DC.
+The modules do not provide a general purpose Operating System (OS) and only allow the updating of image components after checking a Digital Signature Algorithm (DSA) signature on new software images.
 Crypto Officers can install a new firmware image on a Brick by downloading the new image to the Brick via USB.
-This image is signed by a DSA private key (which never enters the module) and includes the matching public key certificate as part of the download.
+This image is signed by a DSA private key (which never enters the modules) and includes the matching public key certificate as part of the download.
 The Brick verifies the signature on the new firmware image using the public key in the embedded certificate.
 If the verification passes, the upgrade is allowed.
 Otherwise the upgrade process fails and the old image is reused.